Leidymp7/Leidymp7/README.md

 </div>
 - 👋 Hi, I’m @Leidymp7.

-- 👀 I’m interested in Python.
+- 👀 This race is simple but fun and interesting to run.

 - 🌱 I’m currently learning Python and Data Science